Privilege Type

 Savebutton.

-You can check that the permission has been created in the Privilege Type list.
+You can verify that the privilege has been created in the Privilege Type list.

-How can I create and manage access permissions for Redis connections?
+How can I create and manage access privileges for Redis connections?

-When selecting Database Type as Redis in the Privilege creation screen, you can create Privileges with separate Redis-specific permission types.
+When selecting Database Type as Redis in the Privilege creation screen, you can create Privileges with separate Redis-specific privilege types.

-- Permissions allowed for execution when accessing Redis are largely classified into Read, Write, Dangerous, Etc.
+- Privileges allowed for execution when accessing Redis are largely classified into Read, Write, Dangerous, and Etc.

-- Read, Write, Dangerous, Etc. categories refer to Redis ACL Categories standards.
+- Read, Write, Dangerous, and Etc. categories refer to Redis ACL Categories standards.